CT-P/dlss/README.md

-# dlss
-Deep Learning Social Sciences
+# Deep Learning Social Sciences

 Deep learning is all around us, in face recognition, natural language processing, and in many other places.
 Deep means that data are represented through multiple layers.
 This introduces a great deal of flexibility in the model, with the effect that predictions become much better.